How ready is my child for school?

-- In the course of an average kindergarten class, your child will jump, run, walk, bounce, stretch, crouch, bend and sit in a chair or on the floor.
+- In the course of an average kindergarten day, your child will jump, run, walk, bounce, stretch, crouch, bend and sit in a chair or on the floor.
 Choose clothes and footwear that will be comfortable during all of these activities.

 - Choose clothes, jackets, shoes and boots that are easy to put on, take off and fasten.

 - Kindergarten children learn best when they explore, discover and experiment—in other words, get messy.
 Choose clothes that are durable and easy to clean.

-- Outdoor play is an important part of the kindergarten program.
-Your child needs outdoor clothing for all types of weather.
+- Outdoor play is an essential part of the kindergarten program.
+Prepare outdoor clothing for all types of weather.

 More helpful hints

 - Speak positively to your child and others about starting school.